SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## accum

-<details><summary><small>Calculates the cumulative sum of a field.
+<details><summary><small>The <code>accum</code> operator calculates the cumulative sum of a field.
 It can be used to find a count by a specific time interval and can be used to find a total running count across all intervals.</small></summary>

 **Syntax**